 Release Date: TBD

 What We Know: In September of 2017, X-Men: First Class director Matthew Vaughn met with the studio in regards to a direct Man of Steel sequel.
-Three years on, the return of Superman to the big screen seems like a distant possibility.
+Three-ish years on, the return of Superman to the big screen seems like a distant possibility.
+Also, plans for an entirely new Superman project (more below) may end any hope.

-How It Fits in the DC Extended Universe: Clark (Henry Cavill) has to reestablish himself at the Daily Planet at some point, right?
+How It Fits in the DC Multiverse: Clark (Henry Cavill) has to reestablish himself at the Daily Planet at some point, right?
 Meanwhile, Superman could face any number of DCU villains from Lex Luthor (Jesse Eisenberg) to Black Adam (Dwayne Johnson).

 Release Date: TBD